 Those are facts.
 Are they just a coincidence or is there a theory that explains them?
 The theory that I have come up with goes like this:

 The first part follows from Ludwig von Mises' theory of interventionism.
 Mises taught that, while intervention was meant to be a compromise between minimal and total government, it would always tend toward the total.
 Each government intervention would have new, unintended consequences, new problems which had to be solved by yet more intervention.
 In that way, government would grow.
 But (and this is my own idea at this point), as government increased, so would the problems it created.
 It would tend to become a bigger, more commending government trying to perform ever more functions; but it would also increasingly tend to fail at performing any of those functions well.
-It would increasingly tend to fail at even to fail at its core functions of courts, police, and national defense.
+It would increasingly tend to fail at even its core functions of courts, police, and national defense.
 Given enough time, it would become both a totalitarian state and a failed state.

-Long before that point is reached, the government would be failing satisfy the needs of an increasing number of voters.
+Long before that point is reached, the government would be failing to satisfy the needs of an increasing number of voters.
 Ironically, the more it tried to do, the more voters people it would fail to satisfy; as a government grows through interventionism, so does the number of dissatisfied voters.
 Those voters would give up on the party system to some degree.
 Some reject the system only slightly, becoming nominally independent but still retaining some loyalty to their old party.
 Others reject it completely and become non-voters.
 In between are the true independents, dissatisfied voters who reject and will vote to throw out either party.
-As their numbers grow, true independents increasingly determine the outcome of elections; and as they tend to vote against incumbent government, those incumbents tend to be repudiated at regular intervals.
+As their numbers grow, true independents increasingly determine the outcome of elections; and as they tend to vote against incumbent government, those incumbents will be totally repudiated at regular intervals.

 While the interval is regular, it is not independent of human agency.
 It can and has changed.
 Currently it is four years (A-C), but before that it was eight (C-F).
 Since that change coincided with the first election of Donald Trump, it is fair to speculate that his first election is the main reason for the speed-up.
 Since his election, both parties have become increasingly negative.
 Negative campaigning has existed since the beginning of American democracy, but since Trump's election both parties have taken negativity to a whole new level.